Try Back to Eden container gardening. You’ll be very pleased with the outcome. The results were just as impressive as they were in the garden.

 Back to Eden Container Garden Maintenance

 Back to Eden containers require very little maintenance.
 Unless you are going through a serious dry spell, nature will take care of the watering.
-You’ll want to top dress your container from time to time with a great nutrient rich compost.
+You’ll want to top-dress your container from time to time with great nutrient-rich compost.
+You may also find you need to fertilize from time to time.

-Tip: When you dead head or prune your plants, leave the cuttings in the container.
+When you deadhead or prune your plants, leave the cuttings in the container.
 They will add nutrients to the soil and feed the worms.

 I promise, if you try Back to Eden container gardening, you’ll be very pleased with the results.
 As always, feel free to share your garden photos and updates on our Facebook Page.